Call for Papers

 JCLS also encourages submissions addressing the debatability of the core concepts of Computational Literary Studies, computationality and literarity from historical, cultural and other perspectives.

-Submitted papers should be in English and use the LaTeX template provided by JCLS in October 2021.
-They should be 6000-8000 words in length (notes, code examples, figure captions included, but list of references excluded) and be unpublished work (except for pre-prints published in open access repositories).
+Submitted articles should be in English and use the JCLS LaTeX template.
+They should be 6000-8000 words in length (notes, code examples, figure captions included, but list of references excluded) and be unpublished work.

 |Publication of submission guidelines and LaTeX template||October 1, 2021|